Gadessa Special Color Hiling Custom

 Well, the Gadessa seems to be primarily an outer-space mobile suit.
 So in space, the toes are tilted down so that the legs come to a point.
 It looks really great but sucks for standing.
 Ideally you would display this on a tamashii display base, and the figure comes with a part to attach to the stand.
 But, alas, we have no Tamashii stand, so you get it displayed with its toes out flat.

 Articulation is pretty crazy - I stopped counting at 20 points.
 Its got double-jointed shoulders, elbows, knees and even the chest has two joints.

 - GN Mega Launcher

 - Interchangeable faceplate

 The Mega Launcher is one of the most impressive weapons that I've seen in a long time.
 This long cannon can expand its three barrels for a tri-beam attack.
+Whether you’re looking for a small or large loan we’re here to help.
 You have to remove a small connector plate from the end, then push the long silver pointy tail in the back to extend the cannons.
-Its very cool.
+It's very cool.